 Spring/Summer 2022 Issue

 One of the greatest gifts in life is our ability to change.
-Whether it be a small adjustment or a complete transformation, change is the catalyst for personal growth and evolution, and this issue of Nugent Good News is filled with stories about people who are changing themselves and their communities.
+Whether it be a small adjustment or a complete transformation, change is the catalyst for personal growth and evolution, and this issue of Good News Utah is filled with stories about people who are changing themselves and their communities.

 Take the inspiring examples of Samson Phommabout and Levi Lieske—two former gang members who have completely transformed their lives for the better.
 From the time they were young boys, they were immersed in gang life.
 After years filled with violence, death, and prison time, they both decided to rebuild their lives to become successful business owners who give back to their community in their own unique ways (“Rising Above the Violence,” p.
 48).